Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box

-\item \textbf{GrowingSpheresCF \cite{Laugel2018GrowingSpheres,Laugel2019,Laugel2020unjustified}.} GrowingSpheresCf Counterfactual Explanations address the problem of determining the minimal changes to alter a prediction by proposing an inverse classification approach.
+\item \textbf{GrowingSpheresCF~\cite{Laugel2018GrowingSpheres,Laugel2019,Laugel2020unjustified}.} GrowingSpheresCf Counterfactual Explanations address the problem of determining the minimal changes to alter a prediction by proposing an inverse classification approach.
 The authors present the \textit{Growing Spheres} algorithm, which consists of identifying a close neighbor classified differently through the specification of sparsity constraints that define the notion of \textit{closeness}.

-\item \textbf{DiCE \cite{Mothilal2020DiCE}.} Diverse Counterfactual Explanations generates a set of diverse counterfactual explanations for the same data instance $x$, allowing the user to choose more understandable and interpretable counterfactuals.
+\item \textbf{DiCE~\cite{Mothilal2020DiCE}.} Diverse Counterfactual Explanations generate diverse counterfactual explanations for the same data instance $x$, allowing the user to choose more understandable and interpretable counterfactuals.
 Diversity is formalized as a determinant point process, which is based on the determinant of the matrix containing information about the distances between a counterfactual candidate instance and the data instance to be explained. \end{itemize}